Home > Cookies > Chocolate Mint Small Batch Whoopie Pies

 RECIPE NOTES

-• Serving Size – This is a small batch recipe that may be able to be doubled.
+• Serving Size – This is a small batch recipe that can be doubled.
 Rather than two egg yolks, I recommend 1 whole egg.

 • Yield – The recipe as written will yield 4 whoopie pies.
 I don’t recommend changing the size of the whoopie pies – to make more or less- because the texture of the cakes may not turn out as expected.

 • Storing – The whoopie pies will be fine at room temperature for up to 8 hours.
-Beyond that and I recommend refrigerating them.
-They will last up to 3 days, before they start drying out.
+Beyond that, I recommend refrigerating them for 3 to 5 days.

 • Freezing – You can freeze un-filled whoopie pies for up to 3 months.
 Wrap tightly in plastic wrap and place in a freezer bag.
 Thaw in the refrigerator and bring to room temp to assemble.